OfficeDev/TrainingContent/O3651/O3651-6 Mobile/IOS/Lab.md

 ## Summary

-In this exercise, you used the Microsoft Graph API's within an iOS application.
+In this exercise, you used the Microsoft Graph within an iOS application.

 Congratulations!
-In this lab you have created your first Azure AD application that enabled access to the Microsoft Graph API within an iOS application!
+In this lab you have created your first Azure AD application that enabled access to the Microsoft Graph within an iOS application!